roeeaz/_Supermarket_WebApp__/README.md

-# Roee's Supermarket Web Application 🛒
+# Supermarket Web Application 🛒

 A supermarket web application that offers a seamless buying experience for customers.
 Built with a  tech stack including Django, React, Redux, and TypeScript, the application presents an intuitive user interface and efficient backend management.